adhamidris/sandnsky/README.md

 - Use the Django admin (`/admin/`) to manage progressive discounts.
 - **Reward phases** control thresholds, copy, and discount percentages; assign eligible trips from the inline picker.
 - **Reward bookings** surface alongside each booking record as a read-only snapshot of what was applied at checkout.
+- Maintain the homepage gallery via **Landing gallery images**—upload media, set captions/alt text, and toggle visibility or order with the `position` field.

 Subsequent chunks will layer page templates, routing, and progressive enhancements on top of this foundation.